viperleed/viperleed/doc/content/basics/example_systems/Cu(111)-Te.rst

    :caption: PARAMETERS

 Most of the parameters set in this file have been explained in :ref:`previous examples<example_ag_100>`, so will skip some details here.
-Worth mentioning in this particular case is that we use :ref:`SITE_DEF<sitedef>` to define the two topmost Copper and tellurium atoms as explicit surface sites.
+Worth mentioning in this particular case is that we use :ref:`SITE_DEF<sitedef>` to define the two topmost copper and tellurium atoms as explicit surface sites.
 We are further using the :ref:`SUPERLATTICE parameter<superlattice>` to manually define the surface superlattice type and orientation (to match the convention used in :ref:`EXPBEAMS.csv<expbeams>`).

 As usual,the :ref:`IVBEAMS<ivbeams>` and :ref:`PHASESHIFTS<phaseshifts>` files are generated automatically during initialization (:ref:`RUN = 0<run>`).